codespede/simple-multi-threader/README.md

 - No need to integrate any Queues or similar implementations
 - Write the code you want to process in the background in a closure(anonymous function) along with arguments(if any) and provide it to the extension.
 That's all.
 - Works with Core PHP(Normal PHP), Laravel and Yii2 out of the box.
-- Can work with any PHP Framework/Platform by just adding the required bootstrap code(See below).
+- Can work with any PHP Framework/Platform by just adding the required bootstrap code(See [here](https://github.com/codespede/simple-multi-threader#making-it-compatible-with-the-platform-you-use)).

 Installation
 ------------